 According to the 2008 BAIS, 56% of Batswana aged 10-64 years reported having been tested for HIV infection at least once and 41% of persons aged 15-49 years reported having been tested in the past 12 months.
 Prevention of mother to child transmission of HIV (PMTCT) services reach over 95% of pregnant Batswana women, resulting in HIV transmission to less than 4% of infants born to HIV-positive mothers.
-However, male circumcision is still low at only 11.2%.
+However, male circumcision rates are still low, slightly more than the 2008 BAIS reported at 11.2%.